 Someone doesn’t write about coming out and embracing their sexual identity until they are comfortable enough (and brave enough) to do so.
 Someone doesn’t admit that they have a drug dependency until they have come to terms with it.
 Someone doesn’t talk about pursuing their biggest dream until they feel confident enough to share their progress with the world.
 For those of us who use words to express ourselves, it isn’t until those words are staring you back in the face that you realize … I just said that.
 I just admitted that.
 I just meant that.

 And putting those words out there may be the biggest relief or the most terrifying step of the whole process.
 Once you say it, you have to answer to it.
 Unless you say it anonymously which is why POSTSECRET is a beautiful thing.
 I realize this post should lead into some big self-revelation/conclusion/announcement, but like I said, I’m not there yet.
 Instead, we’ll go back to Topic A: big life-altering dilemmas that lots of soon-to-be grads worry about.

 Today while I was making my 6th annual trip from Harrisonburg to my parent’s house for the Thanksgiving holiday, I cried.
 I cried because I remembered pieces of all those other Thanksgiving trips I made before this one.
 I remembered carpooling with my freshmen friends and how we had to wait for everyone to finish their Tuesday class before we could leave.
 I remembered listening to Christmas songs the whole way because I won a bet that I could make a list of 150 of them.
 I remembered not getting to leave with all my other senior friends because I had to stay behind and close a whole residence hall.
-I just remembered all the times I’ve been leaving and coming back to this place I call home.
+I thought about all the times I’ve been leaving and coming back to this place I call home.